scsich/phagescan/doc/topics/installation/salt/production.rst

 =====================================

-This document describes how to use Salt and the states in salt-masterless/salt to build VMs for your production environment.
+This document describes how to use Salt and the states in salt-masterless/salt to build Ubuntu and CentOS VMs for your production environment.

-These instructions will have you first build a  `Salt`_ Master, and then use the Salt Master to automatically build Production Scan Worker VMs.
+In these instructions, you first build a  `Salt`_ Master, and then use the Salt Master to automatically build Production Scan Worker VMs.

 You can build a Salt Master Manually or with Vagrant.